Interactionless Inverse Reinforcement Learning: A Data-Centric Framework for Durable Alignment: Introduction

 AI alignment aims to ensure that autonomous systems act in accordance with human intent and typically comprises Forward Alignment, which produces a trained, aligned system, and Backward Alignment, ensuring system safety through governance \cite{ji2023ai}.
 This creates a structural disconnect between these phases, making Backward Alignment an inspection rather than a corrective measure.
 This is because current paradigms entangle the safety objective with the agent’s policy; rather than defining a static, independent standard of behavior, they mathematically couple reward discovery to policy optimization \cite{miao2024inform, chakraborty2023parl}.
 Consequently, the safety objective becomes dependent on the policy’s specific dynamics, rendering the safety artifacts unstable \cite{miao2024inform, liu2020energy}, preventing their reuse, and requiring independent verification for Backward Alignment \cite{ji2023ai}.

 This inherent structural flaw creates a destructive cycle that we term Alignment Waste: entangling the learning of reward and policy means that safety artifacts are neither transferable to new architectures nor correctable without retraining.
-This destructive cycle is pervasive across current alignment paradigms; interactive methods, such as traditional Inverse Reinforcement Learning (IRL) \cite{ng2000algorithms, piet, ziebart2008maximum} and Reinforcement Learning from Human Feedback (RLHF) \cite{ziegler2019fine, ouyang2022training} explicitly rely on an unstable co-adaptation loop \cite{miao2024inform, skalse2024partial, liu2020energy}.
+This is present across current alignment paradigms; interactive methods, such as traditional Inverse Reinforcement Learning (IRL) \cite{ng2000algorithms, piet, ziebart2008maximum} and Reinforcement Learning from Human Feedback (RLHF) \cite{ziegler2019fine, ouyang2022training} explicitly rely on an unstable co-adaptation loop \cite{miao2024inform, skalse2024partial, liu2020energy}.
 This entanglement is particularly prominent in Direct Preference Optimization (DPO) \cite{rafailov2023direct}, rendering the safety artifact opaque by directly dissolving preferences into policy weights \cite{lin2024limited}.
-Consequently, these methods risk \emph{safetywashing} \cite{ren2024safetywashing}, in which improved benchmark scores reflect increased model capability rather than genuine safety, masking misalignment under sophistication.
-Critically, the consequence can be severe; \citet{yue2025does} demonstrated that such coupling causes a collapse in reasoning capabilities, degrading the model's broad intelligence in exchange for narrow, reward-hacking behaviors \cite{macdiarmid2025natural}.
+Consequently, they risk \emph{safetywashing} \cite{ren2024safetywashing}, where improved benchmark scores reflect increased model capability rather than genuine safety, masking misalignment under sophistication.
+Critically, the consequence can be severe as such coupling causes a collapse in reasoning capabilities \cite{yue2025does}, degrading the model's broad intelligence in exchange for narrow, reward-hacking behaviors \cite{macdiarmid2025natural}.

 To resolve this, we propose Interactionless Inverse Reinforcement Learning (IIRL).
 Unlike standard methods, IIRL decouples reward discovery, producing an auditable, editable reward model independent of agents.
 We also introduce the Alignment Flywheel, an architecture that uses a cooperative multi-agent system to harden the reward model, transforming passive oversight into a cycle of active correction, which we call Active Backward Alignment.